moritzhckr/Vivid-Framework/Documentation~/VividFramework.md

 ## Spawn on Time

-To spawn characters at a specific time use the SpawnOnTime scirpt.
+To spawn characters at a specific time use the SpawnOnTime script.
-- Attach it to a gameobject (VividSpawnManager or StartPoint).
+- Attach it to a GameObject (VividSpawnManager or StartPoint).
 - Reference the VividSpawnManager and the Clock script.
 - Create a Resources folder and create a .json file in it.
-- Put the name of the json file (with .json extenstion) in the JsonFileName field on the spawnOnTime script.
+- Put the name of the .json file (with .json extension) in the JsonFileName field on the spawnOnTime script.

-On Play, the script will read the values of the json file and adds it to a list of SpawnInfo objects.
+On Play, the script will read the values of the .json file and adds them to a list of SpawnInfo objects.

-A SpawnInfo Object has the following parametes:
+A SpawnInfo Object has the following parameters:
-- StartPosition : The Name of the Gameobject from which the characters should start.
+- StartPosition: The Name of the GameObject from which the characters should start.
 - characterCount: Number of Characters
-- DestinationName: The Name of the Gameobject to which the characters walk to.
+- DestinationName: The Name of the GameObject to which the characters walk to.
-- TimeHour: The Hour on which the spawn should happen
+- TimeHour: The Hour on which the spawn should happen.
-- TimeMinute: The Minute on which the spawn should happen
+- TimeMinute: The Minute on which the spawn should happen.
-- TimeSeconds: The Second on which the spawn should happen
+- TimeSeconds: The Second on which the spawn should happen.

 #### Example JsonFile